Have you lost someone to suicide?

 Other helpful bereavement support resources

-The ripple effect of someone completing suicide can be immense.
+The ripple effect of someone dying by suicide can be immense.
 The following organisations are there to support anyone who is bereaved as a result of suicide, whatever your relationship to the person who took their own life.

 - Mind – the nationally recognised mental health charity also provides information on bereavement, where to go for support, and suggestions for helping yourself and others through grief Visit website.